resistance-protocol/litepaper/README.md

 protocol can earn trading fees based on arbitrage between these different pools.

 The Resistance Protocol is designed to acquire and retain POL by exclusively selling reserve bonds.
-Stakeholders bring e.g. DAI and get e.g. discounted RSX.
+Stakeholders bring e.g. DAI and receive discounted RSX.
 The bonded DAI will be matched by the protocol minting RSX in order to add most of the treasury's backing as liquidity to the protocol owned pools.
 Should backing be required by users, then liquidity is removed programmatically on